stldo/gatsby-plugin-force-file-loader/README.md

 # gatsby-plugin-force-file-loader

-Force Webpack to use `file-loader` instead of `url-loader` for fonts, images and media rules.
+Force Webpack to use `file-loader` instead of `url-loader` in fonts, images and media rules.
 The motivation behind this plugin is because when using `typeface-*` modules to embed fonts in an app, some font styles are embedded in CSS as base64 strings even if they are not being used.

 ## Install